renatocaliari/contornos/docs/en/apps.md

   - the most suitable people are evaluated and proposed by the Organizational System contorno and undergo an integrative decision with each person selected in turn.

-### Contorno Allocation advice
+### Allocation advice
 Contorno to advise people who wish to participate in other contornos or are no longer participating in any contorno.

-If they do not jointly discover some other contorno for participation or fail to decide the contornos, the "Allocation Advice" participants combine with the "Partnership Maintenance" contorno to handle the case.
+If they do not jointly discover some other contorno for participation or fail to decide the contornos, the "Allocation Advice" participants combine with the Partnership contorno to handle the case.

-### Contorno Mentoring
+### Mentoring
 Contorno to advise, direct and train in specific skills.

-### Conflict Mediation Conflict
+### Conflict Mediation
 [To be developed]

-### Contorno Listen
+### Listening
 I get around people with the intention of listening empathically, without counseling.

 ## Asynchronous integrative proposal decision